PSI CHI APPLICATIONS!

 When to apply to Wesleyan's Psychology Honors Society:

 Applications become available after winter break, when classes resume.
-Pick up an application on the first floor of Judd, outside the mailroom in the display case, or click on the attachment below.
+Pick up an application on the first floor of Judd, outside the mailroom in the display case, or click on the link below.

 Applications are due on Friday., March 4, 2016 by 4:00pm.

 Please put completed applications in the application folder of the Psi Chi mailbox in the mailroom of Judd, 1st floor, Rm.
 104, only from Monday-Friday, 9:00am-5:00pm.

 Psi Chi is the International Honor Society in Psychology.
 Membership is open to psychology BA/MA graduate and undergraduate students, provided they meet certain standards required by Psi Chi and the Association of College Honor Societies (a governing body for college honor societies).

 Membership in Psi Chi is an earned honor which lasts for life.
 A permanent record of your membership is preserved at the Psi Chi International Office and may be used for reference purposes in job and graduate school applications.
 The Psi Chi international membership fee is $55, and arrangements to become a member are made by contacting local Psi Chi representatives at your school.
 This one-time fee is for lifetime membership, a certificate suitable for framing, and a membership card.
 There are no annual international dues, but each chapter may have fees.

 When you are inducted into Psi Chi, you become eligible to wear the Psi Chi honor cord, medal, key pins, and other insignia.
 A quarterly Psi Chi newsletter is sent to each chapter for distribution to its members.
 Psi Chi members are eligible to present papers and posters at the national. regional, state, international, and local conventions.
 Members may participate in undergraduate and graduate research award competitions.
 The names of new members and activities of chapters are published in the newsletter and preserved for historical purposes.